Camp David Accords: Framework for Peace in the Middle East

 The preamble of the "Framework for Peace in the Middle East" starts with the basis of a peaceful settlement of the Arab–Israeli conflict:

 The framework itself consists of 3 parts.
-The first part of the framework was to establish an autonomous self-governing authority in the West Bank and the Gaza strip and to fully implement Resolution 242.
+The first part of the framework was to establish an autonomous self-governing authority in the West Bank and the Gaza Strip and to fully implement Resolution 242.

-The Accords recognized the "legitimate rights of the Palestinian people", a process was to be implemented guaranteeing the full autonomy of the people within a period of five years.
-Begin insisted on the adjective "full" to ensure that it was the maximum political right attainable.
-This full autonomy was to be discussed with the participation of Israel, Egypt, Jordan and the Palestinians.
+The Accords recognized the "legitimate rights of the Palestinian people", a process to be implemented guaranteeing the full autonomy of the people within a period of five years.
+The Israeli prime minister Begin insisted on the adjective "full" to ensure that it was the maximum political right attainable; however, Begin also specifically insisted that "on no condition will there be a Palestinian state".
+This so-called 'full autonomy' was to be discussed with the participation of Israel, Egypt, Jordan and the Palestinians.
 The withdrawal of Israeli troops from the West Bank and Gaza was agreed to occur after an election of a self-governing authority to replace Israel's military government.
 The Accords did not mention the Golan Heights, Syria, or Lebanon.
 This was not the comprehensive peace that Kissinger, Ford, Carter, or Sadat had in mind during the previous American presidential transition.
 It was less clear than the agreements concerning the Sinai, and was later interpreted differently by Israel, Egypt, and the United States.
 The fate of Jerusalem was deliberately excluded from this agreement.

-The second part of the framework dealt with Egyptian–Israeli relations, the real content worked out in the second Egypt—Israel framework.
+The second part of the framework dealt with Egyptian–Israeli relations, the real content worked out in the second Egypt–Israel framework.
 The third part, "Associated Principles," declared principles that should apply to relations between Israel and all of its Arab neighbors.